3704 Foothill Boulevard

 Denis Wick practice mutes are perhaps the best teaching aid ever invented.
 Not only do they fulfil the need for the IN TUNE painless practice, so essential in the development of every young player and an indispensible 'hotel mute' for the professional, but they also possible an enormous improvement in tone quality using the entire vital capacity as a vibrating air column by opening the throat spaces through playing loudly in the low register.

 $51 Bremner Ssshhh Practice mute New from New Zealand is this very compact plastic practice mute with a new rounded shape.
-This is the Mark II version, which is an excellent fit for all tenor trombones.
+This is the Mark II version, which is a good fit for all tenor trombones.
 Black with red trim and cloth bag, it is very soft in volume, very light.
 Blows openly and gives good feedback of sound, definitely a winner.
 The old versions of this mute also fit bass trombone, but this new design only fits tenor.